-Resting Boxes- EEE primary vectors/bird biters
+EEE primary vectors/bird biters (Cs. melanura)

-(Cs. melanura)

-• 2018 saw a 38% increase in resting box collections.
-There was a 12% increase in 2017 in the primary vector for EEE, Cs. melanura, and 99% increase during 2018.
-Additional rebounding of Cs. melanura populations for 2019 will depend on future precipitation and groundwater conditions through the winter in the species hummock/crypt habitat.
+• 2019 saw a 124% increase in Cs. melanura.
+There was a 4% decrease in 2017 due to long-term drought conditions and a rebounding increase of 99% during 2018 from mid to late summer precipitation.
+Any increases of Cs. melanura populations for 2020 will depend on future precipitation and groundwater conditions through the winter in the species hummock/crypt habitat.